IS2AI/Central-Asian-Food-Dataset/README.md

 # Pre-trained models

-To illustrate the performance of different classification models on KFD we have trained different models.
+To illustrate the performance of different classification models on CAFD we have trained different models.
 We used the largest publicly available fine-grained dataset Food1K [[1]](#1) that contains 1,000 food classes to evaluate the performance of classifier with the 1,042 food categories.

 |Model| KFD (Top-1 Acc.)| KFD (Top-5 Acc.)| Food1K+KFD (Top-1 Acc.)| Food1K+KFD (Top-5 Acc.)|
 |-----|-----------------|-----------------|------------------------|------------------------|